Multiple Choice Questions

-(i) Which one of the following describes a system of agriculture where a single crop is grown on a large area?
+Q1.
+Which one of the following describes an agriculture system where a single crop is grown on a large area?

 (a) Shifting Agriculture